-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Rhode Island Lottery for its comprehensive annual financial report (CAFR) for the fiscal year ended June 30, 2019.
-This was the twenty-third consecutive year that the Lottery has achieved this prestigious award (1997 through 2019).
-In order to be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized CAFR.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Rhode Island Lottery for its annual comprehensive financial report (ACFR) for the fiscal year ended June 30, 2020.
+This was the twenty-fourth consecutive year that the Lottery has achieved this prestigious award (1997 through 2020).
+In order to be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized ACFR.
 This report must comply with both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
 The Rhode Island Lottery received a certificate on its first submission, in May of 1998, and on each subsequent attempt.
-We believe that our current CAFR continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current ACFR continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.